daniel-kozlovsky/ComputerControl/README.md

 Regain the human right of having a way to shut down your computer with this little utility app!

 ## Install
-Put ComputerControl.exe somewhere you will forget, create a shortcut and pin it to your taskbar for maximum nostalgia.
+After downloading the ComputerControl.exe from the release page, just put it somewhere you will forget, create a shortcut and pin it to your taskbar for maximum nostalgia.

 ## Use
 It's modelled after long forgotten operating systems like Windows 7, so it's really easy to use.
 Just double click it (single if it's pinned to your taskbar!), and you have all the wonderful options for controlling your computer at your cursor tip.